15 Foods I Would Stock For Sure

 Set your sights on purchasing oil that mentions the word “virgin,” which is a type of oil that contains the most nutrients.
 Cooking oil doesn’t last forever, so keep that in mind.
 Yes, it does go rancid.

 Coconut oil lasts a little longer, it all depends on the brand you buy.

 When an emergency happens, your situation will be tough enough as it is.
-You don’t need it to be depressing without any ketchup, mustard, mayo, hot sauce or other condiments to add to your meal.
+You don’t need it to be stressful without any ketchup, mustard, mayo, hot sauce or other condiments to add to your meal.

 14. Pepper Salt and other Spices

 It’s pretty needless to say why you need to have salt, pepper, and other spices as part of your food supplies to stock up on.
 If you missed my post on Spices: The Best Ones to Stock

 We’ve started using more flavorful spices like garlic salt to add unique flavors to your meals.

 So number 15 on this list isn’t necessarily a food item, but it’s one you certainly can’t go without.
 In fact, it’s actually the most crucial item that you need to survive.
 If you missed this post: How To Store Water